-Use this option to compose a simple text or advanced formatted messages.
 You can use the editor like any other prompt editor in the platform like messages for dialog nodes etc., refer here to know how.

-You can add channel-specific responses to questions in your Knowledge Collection.
+You can add channel-specific responses to questions in your Knowledge Graph.
 By varying the responses, you can make the language and formatting to leverage the strengths of the selected channels.
 To add a channel-specific response, select the channel from the channels list before typing the response.

 Note: We recommend you to add one response for All Channels so that it can be used in the absence of a channel-specific response for a channel.